 Covering 2168 sq km, Khao Yai is the third largest National Park in Thailand.
-It incorporates one of the largest primarily intact monsoon forests in South East Asia, which earned it the status of a Unesco World Heritage site.
-Wildlife watching in Khao Yai offers a taste of what South East Asia has to offer in terms of biodiversity.
+It incorporates one of the largest primarily intact monsoon forests in South East Asia, which earned it the status of a UNESCO World Heritage site.
+It is one of the best places to spot wildlife in Thailand and to get a taste of what South East Asia has to offer in terms of biodiversity.

 In this post

-- 1 Thailand wildlife in Khao Yai in the dry season
+- 2 Khao Yai in the dry season (Nov-Apr)

-- 2 Thailand Wildlife in Khao Yai in the rainy season
+- 3 Khao Yai in the rainy season (May-Oct)

-In Khao Yai, you start seeing wildlife as soon as you drive through the park’s gate.
+In Khao Yai National Park, you start seeing wildlife as soon as you drive through the park’s gate.
 In the few kilometres from the gate to the park’s Headquarters, we saw Pig-tailed Macaques, a pair of Black Giant Squirrels, a Collared owlet, and a White-handed Gibbon.

 Khao Yai is probably the best places in the country to see the endangered white-handed gibbons.

 The most surprising thing about the gibbons is that they are not monkeys, but apes!
 Just not the great apes, but the lesser ape.
 Their lack of tail is the main giveaway.

 Gibbons are the most musical family of mammals.
 They produce the most complex and easily recognizable songs.
 So even if you are unlucky enough to not see gibbons in Khao Yai, you will certainly hear them.

 Around the Headquarters, we watched a Sambar and a Barking deer browsing on the lawn.
 In the bushes surrounding the lawn, we spotted a group of pin-tailed parrot-finches, White-rump Chama, Puff-throated Bulbul and Black-necked Oreol.